DeepBlueCLtd/LegacyMan/README.md

 ## Technologies

 - python >= 3.9
+- beautifulsoup4
+- simplejson

 ## Initial Setup

 ### Install dependencies

-Python dependencies are specified in `requirements.txt` in the root directory.
+Python dependencies are specified in `requirements.txt` in the project root directory.

 Install these automatically using the below `pip` command from the same directory.